AdityaDeshmane/iOSPullToRefreshControl/README.md

 * Add following class files to your project

 <code>

 ADPullToRefreshView.h

 ADPullToRefreshView.m

 </code>

 * How to use above classes

    Sample code :

-   //1.
+   STEP 1.
 Create instance of pull to refresh view
    <code>

    pullToRefreshView =  [[ADPullToRefreshView alloc] initWithTableOrCollectionView:_tableView andCustomWidth:0];

    </code>

-  //2.
+  STEP 2.
 Add above view as subview to table view/collection view (no need to worry about what frame to set etc. just add as subview, control does these sort of handling on its own)

    <code>
    [_tableView addSubview:pullToRefreshView];